-Since 2005, Digicult has being a cultural platform that examines the impact of digital technologies and sciences on the arts, design, culture and contemporary society.
-Marco Mancuso, critic, teacher and curator, founded and currently directs Digicult, based on the active participation of over 50 professionals that represent an national and international wide Network of journalists, critics, curators, artists and theorists which reaches more than 100,000 professionals and lovers on a monthly basis through its website, e-mail list and special projects.
+Estabilished in 2005 Digicult is a cultural platform that examines the impact of digital technologies and sciences on the arts, design, culture and contemporary society.
+Digicult is based on the active participation of over 50 professionals that represent an international Network of journalists, critics, curators, artists and theorists which reaches more than 100,000 professionals and lovers on a monthly basis through its website, e-mail list and special projects.

-The Digicult Agency promotes and organizes the work of selected international media and A/V artists, presenting their work in Europe and worldwide.
-In the last years, Digicult has been having the possibility to collaborate with national and international partners, working with art and cultural institutions, festivals and events, media centers, art galleries and exhibitions, schools and academies and online platforms.
+In the last years, Digicult has been having the possibility to collaborate with international partners, working with media art and cultural institutions, festivals and events, media centers, art galleries and exhibitions, schools and academies and online platforms.
 Working side by side with all its partners, Digicult Agency has been developing exhibitions and concerts, special events, workshops, lectures and screenings, seminars and round tables, involving also the Digicult Network members and their backgrounds, theoretical studies and professional experiences.
 This international Digicult Network is made of selected professionals, such as educators, journalists, curators, artists, theorists, practioners and critics, with a track record of research, academic and professional practice in the fields of contemporary digital arts, design and culture.